 The Thai script (in green above) is one of the most beautiful scripts in the world.
 And it is intimately associated with the history, culture, and identity of the Thai people and with Thai Buddhism.
 But it is also a very complicated way to write the sounds of Thai, and as a result it's very hard to learn, for Thais as well as for foreigners.

 When people first started writing the Thai language, they used the writing system for Khmer, which is from a different language family.
 The Khmer system, in turn, had been an adaptation of the Brahmi script developed for Indo-Aryan languages, yet another language family.
 And Brahmi, in turn, was adapted from the Aramaic script, a fourth language family.
-So Thai writing was never designed for the Thai language, in the first place.
+So Thai writing was never designed for the Thai language in the first place.
 Of course, that's true of most languages!

 Here are the consonants of Thai, with the current letters in black and IPA in green:

 In final position, the voiced and aspirated plosives and the fricatives all collapse to the corresponding unvoiced plosive (shown by the pink boxes).
 The affricates collapse to t, and the liquids collapse to n.
 The result is that only those consonants on pink above can be final.
 Final p t k are unreleased, but this isn't shown in the Musa spelling.